prudhvirekula/prudhvirekula/README.md

 ###

-<p align="left">Masters of Science Candidate at Pace University in the field of Computer Science.
-Passionate about technology and continuously seeking to expand knowledge and skills.
-Skilled in data structures, algorithms, database systems, and software engineering.
-Strong analytical and problem-solving skills, quick learning abilities, and experience working collaboratively.
-Excited by the prospect of supporting a technology team and providing new perspectives as an intern.
-Actively seeking for internship's where I can utilize my technical skills and grow as a computer science professional.</p>
+<p align="left">As a Computer Science Graduate Student at Pace University, I am deeply passionate about technology and always eager to learn more.
+My skills include proficiency in Java, Python, and C++, along with expertise in data structures, algorithms, database systems, and software engineering.
+I excel in problem-solving and thrive in collaborative environments, where I contribute actively to team goals.

+In pursuit of enhancing my skills and gaining practical experience, I am keen to embark on an internship journey.
+I aim to bring fresh perspectives and innovative ideas to technology teams while further honing my abilities.
+My goal is to actively contribute to the success of dynamic tech teams by leveraging my knowledge and enthusiasm.

+I have successfully completed full-stack projects involving the development of efficient algorithms for data processing, and I have contributed to the creation of robust database systems.
+Additionally, I have collaborated with peers on cybersecurity projects, delivering high-quality solutions within tight deadlines.

+Currently, I am actively seeking internship opportunities where I can apply my technical expertise and continue to grow as a computer science professional.
+I am excited about the prospect of contributing to your team's success and eager to explore how I can make meaningful contributions.
+Let's connect and discuss potential opportunities.
+You can reach me at pr45629n@pace.edu.</p>

 ###